Learning Part Segmentation through Unsupervised Domain Adaptation from Synthetic Vehicles: Experiments

 We quantitatively evaluate the improvement introduced by different components of GMG in Table~\ref{tab:ablation}.
 Compared with the \emph{Source-Only} model, a joint training based on directly warped synthetic labels leads to a performance gain by leveraging the pseudo-supervision on real samples.
 However, this method is more sensitive to misalignment caused by wrong geometric matching.
 Consequently, we observe a larger performance gap between the models that use viewpoint supervision (\emph{w/ vp}) and those without (\emph{w/o vp}).
 Applying confidence threshold improves the results in all cases, especially when ground-truth viewpoints are not available for real training samples.
 In summary, we can observe the effectiveness of both components in our model.

+In input pair selection, we observe that thresholding $\phi$ can improve viewpoint estimation accuracy, but it leads to reduced number of pseudo-labels for joint training and eventually hurts the segmentation results for categories with less samples, e.g. motorbike.
+Searching in more azimuth bins indeed improves the viewpoint accuracy but has little positive effect on the final part segmentation mIoU, while searching in more elevation bins makes little difference in both metrics.
+We also observe GMG is generally not very sensitive to $\gamma$.
+When we change $\gamma$ from $60$th percentile of the scores to $50$th ($70$th) percentile, the mIoU results for car on PASCAL3D+ changes from $53.77$ to $53.65$ ($53.59$).
+More details could be found in the supplementary results.

-In Figure~\ref{fig:GCG_rst}, we evaluate GMG pseudo-label quality and visualize the synthetic samples selected by grid search for the corresponding real images.
+In Figure~\ref{fig:GCG_rst}, we visualize GMG pseudo-label quality and the synthetic samples selected by grid search for the corresponding real images.
 In the first three examples, the search process successfully finds synthetic images with reasonable prototype and viewpoint.
-Consequently, geometric matching is performed on image pairs with similar appearances, and GMG successfully generates high-quality pseudo-labels for joint training.
+Consequently, geometric matching is performed on image pairs with similar appearances, and generates high-quality pseudo-labels for joint training.
 In the fourth row, we show a failure case where a wrong (i.e., opposite) viewpoint is selected.
-Most of the incorrect labels are filtered out by confidence threshold and will not disturb the joint training.
+Nevertheless, most of the incorrect labels in this case are filtered out by confidence threshold and will not disturb the joint training in this case.